State and Local Anti-Terrorism Training (16.614)

 Renewals

-A project must submit a written request justifying the need for the extension and how the extension would be consistent with the objectives of the grant within 60 days.
+Renewal is contingent upon: (1) Congressional funding; and (2) Justification.
+An awardee must submit a written request justifying the need for the extension and how an extension would be consistent with the objectives of the grant within 60 days of expiration.

 Payments and transactions are subject to audits by the General Accounting Office, Department of Justice's Office of the Inspector General, State or local government auditors, and auditors from independent public accounting firms.
 Jurisdictions must follow their local policies and procedures, including maintenance of reliable and accurate accounting systems, record keeping, and systems of internal control.